 Participants can choose from the four courses listed below.
 Class size is limited to thirty-two (32) spots.
 If there are more than 32 requests for a particular class, a lottery drawing will determine the class list.
 If you sign up as a couple, you will always be drawn together.
 Applicant names not drawn will be placed in another class according to their ranked choice(s).

 We encourage you to use the Lifelong Learner Seminar Online Registration Form to register for the seminars.
 If you are unable to use the online form, you may stop at the Alumni Office in Loyalty Hall to manually make your choices.
 Registration deadline has been extended for all courses EXCEPT James Griesheimer's The Viennese School: the Music of Hayden, Mozart and Beethoven, That course is CLOSED.
 We will keep registration open indefinitely, or until a class reached the maximum capacity of 32 attendees.

 After receiving notification on the seminar(s) for which you are registered, payment will be due at the Alumni Office before October 7, 2019.

 Oct.
 9, 16, 23, 30

-While a professor at Luther College from 1963 to 1999, Professor Emeritus of History Richard Simon Hanson taught an immensely popular course entitled "The History of Judaism."
+While a professor at Luther College from 1963 to 1999, Professor Emeritus of Religion Richard Simon Hanson taught an immensely popular course entitled "The History of Judaism."
 This course will be a "greatly abridged" version of that course with a new title.

 Each participant will need a reliable translation of the The Bible (definitely NOT that dumbed-down paraphrase called The Good News Bible).